This week’s commuter profile comes from Jed Reynolds, longtime reader of our humble site. Jed’s got lots of stuff to share, so let’s get started!

 How long have you been a bike commuter?

-I took bicycling casually about 15 years ago while in college–I got around using a mountain bike and transit.
+I took bicycling casually about 15 years ago while in college–I got around using a beginner mountain bike and transit.
 I eventually took being a software contractor pretty seriously, bought a car, and lost the bike.
 Eight years ago, I moved to Bellingham, and I bought a bike to get to my first job here, but I still occasionally drove to work.
 In the last three years I have “figured it out”…my knees don’t bug me, and I thoroughly got bit by the cycling bug.
 I’ve been a full time bike commuter for approaching two years and I’m busy cycling through my second winter in the pacific northwest!

 Why did you start riding your bike to work and how long is your commute?